 The Republic of Vanuatu is an island nation located in the South Pacific Ocean.
 The archipelago is located around 1,750 km east of Australia, 500 km north-east of New Caledonia, west of Fiji and south of the Solomon Islands.

-Vanuatu is only a short distance from most eastern seaboard cities of Australia
+Vanuatu is only a short distance from most eastern seaboard locations of Australia:

 There are regular Air Vanuatu flights from Noumea, Honiara and Fiji.

 History & Customs of Vanuatu

 Vanuatu was originally named New Hebrides during its colonial period.
 Many of the islands of Vanuatu have been inhabited for thousands of years, the oldest archaeological evidence being found dated all the way back to 2000 BC.

 In 1605, the Portuguese explorer Pedro Fernández de Quirós became the first European to reach the islands, believing it to be part of Terra Australis.
 Europeans began settling the islands in the late 18th century, after British explorer James Cook visited the islands on his second voyage, and gave them the name New Hebrides.